Duke Kahanamoku Statue

 The Duke Statue is located right next to the Waikiki Police Station on Kalakaua Avenue, across the street from the Hyatt Regency hotel.
 To see authentic photos and memorabilia of Duke and the Waikiki Beach Boys, visit the Duke's Canoe Club (also a restaurant) in the Outrigger Waikiki hotel right on Waikiki Beach.

-Duke Kahanamoku Statue Overview
+Key Features of the Duke Kahanamoku Statue

 Show Form